Vatsal-Malaviya-13/Traffic-Light-Simulation-Using-YOLO-with-OpenCV/README.md

 # Traffic Light Simulation and Optimisation using YOLO with OpenCV
-Contributors  - Gautam Bhatia , Vatsal Malviya Technology Used - YOLO(You Only Look Once) and Open CV Google Drive Link for Data - https://drive.google.com/file/d/1zG8eZrdfzzNyOcIiLyIxo5o-pH4643Zx/view?usp=sharing
+Contributors  - Gautam Bhatia , Vatsal Malviya

+Technology Used - YOLO(You Only Look Once) and Open CV

+Google Drive Link for yolov3.weights - https://drive.google.com/file/d/1zG8eZrdfzzNyOcIiLyIxo5o-pH4643Zx/view?usp=sharing

 ### How to install prerequisites?
 "pip install opencv"